narrowstacks/dorkroom-static-api/README.md

 7. **Push** your changes and create a pull request

-It is recommended you use the provided add\_\* Python scripts to maintain the data standards of the database.
+It is recommended you use the [provided add\_\*.py Python scripts](https://github.com/narrowstacks/dorkroom-static-api?tab=readme-ov-file#python-tools) to maintain the data standards of the database if manually entering data.

 ### Contribution Guidelines